Composable logical gate error in approximate quantum error correction: reexamining gate implementations in Gottesman-Kitaev-Preskill codes: Upper bounds on the logical gate error

 \subsection{Bounds on the gate error in terms of matrix elements}

-It will be useful to summarize the established bounds so far, combining the lower bounds on the Crawford number with our upper bounds (in particular, Corollary~\ref{cor:gateerrorunitaryimplement}) on the gate error.
+It will be useful to summarize the established bounds so far, combining the lower bounds on the Crawford number with the expressions for the logical gate error of unitary implementations (in particular, Lemma~\ref{lem:gateerrorinnernumericalradius} and~Corollary~\ref{cor:gateerrorunitaryimplement}).
 This gives bounds on the gate error which only depend on matrix elements of the implementation and are thus easily applicable, see Corollary~\ref{cor:shortmatrixBstatement}.

 These bounds exploit the special form of the matrices~$B$ whose Crawford number is relevant for the logical gate error (see Definition~\ref{def:diagonalunitary}).
 In preparation for the proof of Corollary~\ref{cor:shortmatrixBstatement}, we show the following: